Jump to

 Close this pop-up window Go to top

-Simple neutrino, photon, electron, positron, 'neutral' particle The base particles
+Simple neutrino, electron, positron, 'neutral' particle The four base particles

 The left-handed and right-handed helix shaped particles could be a simple neutrino particle

-And the left-handed and right-handed double torus shaped particles could be a simple 'neutral' particle, a particle that is not in the Standard model of particle physics
+The left-handed and right-handed double torus shaped particles could be a simple 'neutral' particle - a particle that is not in the Standard model of particle physics

 Building The Four Base Particles